Booking Holdings

 2023

-In 2022, the compensation committee chose to utilise discretion to adjust the short term bonus targets, after acknowledging that, in hindsight, the initial targets proved too easy.
-In the 2023 long-term remuneration package, a better balance between time-based restricted stock units and performance-based units should help to avoid the need to adjust targets in the future.
-Finally, and most importantly, a return to three-year targets for performance share units is welcome as is the introduction of a total shareholder return modifier, which will better align the pay-out of performance-share units with the experience of shareholders.
-Given these changes and our positive experience of Bookings’ openness to constructive engagement, we are comfortable supporting management on this issue at the upcoming annual general meeting.
+Encouragingly, the revised remuneration structure was both simpler and better aligned with the long-term interests of shareholders.
+Amongst the proposed changes were a better balance between time-based restricted stock units and performance-based units, and a welcome return to three-year targets for performance share units.
+Also included was a total shareholder return modifier, aimed at better aligning the payout of performance-share units with the experience of shareholders.
+Given these changes and our positive experience of Bookings’ openness to constructive engagement, we were comfortable supporting management on this issue at the 2023 general meeting.